neil996/Time_Series_Analysis/README.md

 2.)
 Validating using AIC (Akaike Information Criteria):
 The AIC obtained from all the three different exponential smoothing models is as follows:

-a) Simple Seasonal Exponential Model AIC: 370.7959
+a.
+Simple Seasonal Exponential Model AIC: 370.7959
-b) Holt’s Exponential Model AIC: 375.8386
+b.
+Holt’s Exponential Model AIC: 375.8386
-c) Holt’s winter model AIC: 283.4927
+c.
+Holt’s winter model AIC: 283.4927

 Therefore from the AIC values obtained from the summary of different models, we can conclude that the model with least AIC observed i.e. 283 in Holt’s winter model is the best fit model on the data.